Bryantkuseche/Python-Codes/README.md

 This file contains the information of how use this repository, to let in clear to have.

-Any perso can use, the use depends by YOU and don't made responsabitlies for damages in the future, in few words: Used under caution.
+Any person can use, the use depends by YOU and don't made responsabitlies for damages in the future, in few words: Used under caution.

 This is not commercial, but if you go use, just want to put my name in the credits like one to contributors.